Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Finding a certified fingerprint
 If you need a certain fingerprint from a device, here are a few tips on how to find it.
 Also remember that you might need to get the security patch date that corresponds to the fingerprint you find (see [Matching the Android security patch date](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf#matching-the-android-security-patch-date) above).

 Make sure that you get the actual device fingerprint, since there might be props that look similar to what you need.
-Here's an example, taken from a Google Nexus 6 (named Shamu):
+Here's an example, taken from a Google Nexus 6 (device name Shamu):
 ```
 google/shamu/shamu:7.1.1/N8I11B/4171878:user/release-keys
 ```